 Patients with Pulmonary Hypertension tend to retain water.
 Therefore, it’s essential for them to maintain a diet that keeps the body from holding excessive fluid.

 If a person with PAH continues to consume too much salt and water, essentially his or her body can’t eliminate the excess.
-As a result, the fluid builds up in the legs and abdomen, making mobility difficult.
+As a result, the fluid builds up in the legs and abdomen, making mobility difficult For others, this can also lead to complications, which can be deadly for patients with Pulmonary Hypertension..

 Patients are advised not to exceed 2,000 milligrams of salt per day and around 8 cups of water daily.
 It helps to avoid foods that have excess salt including fries, canned food, frozen food and fast foods.
 The best diet includes eating lots of fruits and greens, whole grains, lean meats and fish.
 The patient should stay away from fats and added sugar.